ToodleTM/toodle/README.md

 ##What if I don't care much about this ?

-Then open the app/views/index.html file and remove the code between the "<piwik>" tags ;) To avoid JS errors you might want to remove the _paq calls you'll find in the angular controllers.
+Then open the app/views/index.html file and remove the code between the "piwik" tags ;) To avoid JS errors you might want to remove the _paq calls you'll find in the angular controllers.